Like us on facebook

 You don't need an excuse to have beautiful nails.
 Step outside without worrying about the appearance of your feet.

-Monday, 03 February 2020 00:00
+Monday, 20 July 2020 00:00

 If you have any questions, please feel free to contact our offices located in Bradenton and Lakewood Ranch, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Monday, 03 February 2020 00:00
+Monday, 13 July 2020 00:00

-If you have any concerns regarding your feet and ankles, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
+Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
+If you have any concerns about your feet and ankles, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM from Limons Foot & Ankle Care.
 Our doctors will treat your foot and ankle needs.

 If you have any questions please feel free to contact our offices located in Bradenton and Lakewood Ranch, FL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.